-For projects that may cause light environmental and social impacts, it is necessary to prepare ESIA statements to make analysis or special assessment on their environmental and social impacts;
+Moderate risk: For projects with potential adverse impacts, but limited in scale, not unprecedented or irreversible, and generally limited to project area, it is necessary to prepare ESA statements to make analysis or special assessment on their environmental and social risks and impacts.

-For projects that may cause only a little environmental and social impact, there is no need to prepare ESIA, but it is necessary to fill in the environmental and social impact registration forms.
+Low risk: For projects with minimum or no adverse environmental and social risks and impacts, there is no need to prepare ESA, but it is necessary to fill in the environmental and social risk and impact registration forms.

 The screening is carried out once a project concept document is available and submitted to or be considered by FECO.
-An Environmental and Social Impact Screening Form has been developed to support the screening (see Appendix I).
+An "Environmental and Social Screening and Categorization Framework" has been developed to support the screening.
+See project that is necessary for the financial and/or operational viability of the project or program, and would not have been constructed or expanded if the project or program did not exist.